4 Methods for Transferring Small Business Ownership to a Family Member

 This is often done as a reward when the recipient has put years of their own sweat into the business.
 Customers don’t really notice a change in ownership because the transfer is effortless and familiar.
 This method is typically only done for very small businesses.

-However, there may be tax implications, including potential gift taxes ranging from 18-40 percent if you exceed the annual gift tax exclusion - much higher than capital gains taxes from the sale transfer method.
+However, there may be tax implications, including potential gift taxes ranging from 18-40 percent if you exceed the lifetime gift tax exclusion - much higher than capital gains taxes from the sale transfer method.
 Because of this, you need to have your business appraised and file a separate tax return.

 This is another method that your accountant may be able to help you with.